MailCheck-co/mailcheck.site/src/routes/blog/six-tips-to-write-an-email-that-prompts-your-subscribers-to-action/index.md

 ![subscribers to-action](./simple-action.jpg?format=webp;jpg;png;avif&srcset&width=880)

-## Don’t enforce sales content too much
+## Don't enforce sales content too much

 Clearly, the ultimate goal is to gain customers’ loyalty and subsequently earn profit.
 However, stuffing your email with sales content only will come off as pushy and somewhat aggressive.
 After all, making each and every email in your newsletter campaign a special offer may get your customers thinking how “special” is your “special offer”.
 Instead, try to balance the content by making it 10% sales and 90% educative.